iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 Note: You can do docker up to run the container but also add `--build` whenever there is change is packages of flask so that image is rebuilt.

+You define services and within service a name of Service, that name of the Service is name of network alias for that machine.

+In docker compose, under service, if you map folders in volume it is bind mount (to sync code changes), if you give volume name and define that under volumes section it is named-volume mount (to persist the data).

+You define named volumes in `volumes:` section, this named volume can be mapped in any service.
+The named volume does not get removed when you tear-down or do `docker compose down`.

 ### Installing docker-compose